-79% of the time in businesses give it about 3 contacts with a prospective customer before they give up.
-89% give up after the 4th attempt….
+Research consistently shows that around 79% of the time “salespeople” have around 3 contacts with a prospective customer before they give up.
+And it is about 89% who give up after the 4th attempt….

-Yet we generally aren’t even beginning to create top of mind awareness until about the 6th or 7th contact with a prospect.
-And virtually all businesses have ceased communicating with a prospect by this time.
+Yet we generally aren’t even beginning to create top of mind awareness with prospects who had previously been un aware of us until about the 6th or 7th contact with them.
+It takes that many contacts generally before they even really remember who we are, and virtually all businesses have ceased trying with a prospect by that stage.

 Clearly patience pays off!

-BUT….persistently calling a prospect 10 times in 10 days is NOT what we are talking about here.
-Building a process of patient engagement that allows the prospective customer get to know your business, and builds their confidence that your organisation is not just in it for the “quick sale” is critical.
+Building a process of patient engagement that allows the prospective customer get to know you and your business, and builds their confidence that your organisation is not just in it for the “quick sale” is critical.
 People seek professional advice mostly from people that they feel they know, trust and like.
 That cannot be achieved in 1 or 3 phone calls….or even 10 calls and emails in a short period of time.
+Patience builds trust.

-A considered and well thought out engagement process with prospective customers that creates at least 12 touch-points over a period of 6-10 months is a very different experience though.
-There are a number of possibilities to create such an engagement process, including;
+A considered and well thought out engagement process with prospective customers that creates at least 12 touch-points over a period of 6-10 months is a very different experience will generally create the top-of-mind-awareness and sufficient trust.
+While that may sound like a lot of contacts, there are a number of possibilities to create this sort of engagement process without being a nuisance, including;

-Many of the engagement steps you already have built into your existing customer service strategy can be used for prospective customers as way of keeping in touch of course, so it isn’t as if you have to invent a process entirely anew.
+Many of the engagement steps that a practitioner already has built into their existing customer service strategy can be used for prospective customers as way of keeping in touch of course, so it isn’t as if you have to invent the whole process anew.

 If you want to increase the ROI on any of your marketing efforts by improving the conversion ratio’s, then building an engagement – or lead nurturing – process and demonstrating some patience will definitely pay off.